The NYSSMA Composition/Improvisation Program

 - Read “Mentoring Young Composers” by Dr. Daniel Deutsch

-- Archive of NYSSMA Honors Composers and Composers-in-Residence
+- Archive of NYSSMA Honors Composers and Composers

 - the-nyssma-call-for-compositions-an-evaluation-program-for-student-composers (PDF – 77 KB)